RossMcMillan92/ITCSS-Sass-Structure/README.md

 1. **Trumps**   		- Helpers and overrides

 ## 1. Settings
 Site-wide variables such as margin sizes, color schemes, font families/sizes etc. should go in here.
-There should be minimal 'Magic Numbers' throughout the code.
+There should be minimal 'Magic Numbers' throughout the code. **Note:** These settings are for site-wide variables.
+Component specific settings should go at the top of the component's file.

 Example Structure:
 ```